UbiquityRobotics/learn/programming_your_robot/verification.md

   Press the  'z' key 6 times till the 'speed' value shows about 0.26 meters per second.
     Press the 'c' key 6 times till the 'turn' value shows about 0.53

+  At this point the robot will not move because when teleop is first entered it is in same state as if the 'k' was hit.

 Also as setup have a second window open and in that type:

     rosrun tf tf_echo odom base_link

 which will continue to update.
 Now we will do a few tests and make sure the robot can move forward 1 meter and could have room to rotate fully.